tarakbluru/TeZ/README.md

   ...
 ```

+## Usage

+On clicking 'Buy' market, in the NSE Exchange (in config file), NIFTYBEES/BANKBEES are bought.
+On clicking 'Short' market, in the NSE Exchange, NIFTYBEES/BANKBEES are Shorted.

+On clicking 'Buy' market, in the NFO Exchange (in config file), NIFTY/BANKNIFTY CE options are bought.
+The expiry date and strike rate configuration is to be set before starting the app.

+On clicking 'Short' market, in the NFO Exchange (in config file), NIFTY/BANKNIFTY PE options are bought.
+The expiry date and strike rate configuration is to be set before starting the app.

+By setting OCO feature, even options can have OCO orders placed on broker terminal.
+In case of any failure, user should take manual control.

+Note: This app is not designed to replace the broker terminal.
+It only helps in reducing pain point
+(choosing the strikes and quick entry and exit).
+The design goal was to build very simple looking tool and
+avoid complexity in UI and have most parameters pre configured; while trading, too many parameters
+actually hampers clarity in thinking (my empirical observation).

 ## Contributing

 Thank you for considering contributing to this project!
 We welcome bug reports to help improve the quality of the software.